-If you’re considering a dental implant, it’s a good idea to have an understanding of its parts and how they work together.
+If you’re considering dental implants near Mitchell, SD, it’s a good idea to have an understanding of its parts and how they work together.

 Photo #1: The photo to the left shows the entire implant assembled, including the implant, post and crown.